Search engine optimization, including link building is an increasingly difficult task.

 Inevitably, entrepreneurs possessed by this rampant desire end up disappointed, feeling that the strategy wasn’t worthwhile because it failed to meet their expectations.

-Without goals, it’s nearly impossible to objectively measure your progress, but with too lofty or unfounded goals, you’ll only set yourself up for a skewed sense of disappointment.
+Without SEO goals, it’s nearly impossible to objectively measure your progress, but with too lofty or unfounded SEO objectives, you’ll only set yourself up for a skewed sense of disappointment.

 Your goals need to be grounded in your means to achieve them.